tamannadhankhar2004/tamannadhankhar2004.github.io/README.md

-# this is a ai quiz platform
+# this is a ai generate quiz platform